bmschmidt/wordVectors/README.md

 ## Testing the setup

+We'll test the setup by running a complete VSM.
 First, download and extract a zip file of cookbooks from the MSU library by pasting the following lines.

 ```{r}
 if (!file.exists("cookbooks.zip")) {
   download.file("http://archive.lib.msu.edu/dinfo/feedingamerica/cookbook_text.zip","cookbooks.zip")